csvance/armchair-expert/README.md

 # About
-Inspired by old old IRC bots that created a markov chain from chat text, regurgitating it back in unintentionally hilarious ways.
+Inspired by old IRC bots that created a markov chain from chat text, regurgitating it back in unintentionally hilarious ways.

 # Features
 - Uses NLP to classify words, allowing for advanced topic selection